the-turing-way/.github/CODE_OF_CONDUCT.md

 ### 4.3 If the reportee is an employee of the Turing

-For all reported incidents that are considered beyond the scope of the Code of Conduct the Turing Institute's policies, the **employment policies will apply**.
+For all incident reports that are considered beyond the scope of the Code of Conduct the Turing Institute's policies, the **employment policies will apply**.

 The committee will **escalate the issue to Kirstie Whitaker** (if not already involved),